Air Wick Freshmatic 2020

 Activities

-RB is a global leader in home-fragrance with Air Wick, a brand DCA has worked with for over a decade.
-As a key partner in RB’s multi-agency design community, we are committed to constantly evolving Air Wick products, so their design meets the changing needs of consumers and treads more lightly on the planet.
+Reckitt is a global leader in home-fragrance with Air Wick, a brand DCA has worked with for over a decade.
+As a key partner in Reckitt’s multi-agency design community, we are committed to constantly evolving Air Wick products to ensure the design meets the changing needs of consumers while treading more lightly on the planet.

 Our latest redesign of Freshmatic, Air Wick’s automatic spray variant, does just this; a transformation that improves the aesthetics, efficiency and sustainability of the device.